 Recovery oriented care is patient centered care and can help individuals living with Serious Mental Illness (SMI) move beyond managing symptoms of mental illness and towards improved life satisfaction and quality of life.
-In the VA, recovery oriented care is Veteran-directed which means the Veteran is actively engaged throughout the treatment planning and recovery process.
+In VA, recovery oriented care is Veteran-directed which means the Veteran is actively engaged throughout the treatment planning and recovery process.
 Through the Recovery Support Strategic Initiative, the Substance Abuse and Mental Health Services Administration (SAMHSA) has delineated four major dimensions that are essential to a life in recovery:

 Recovery Update is a periodic newsletter intended to disseminate Psychosocial Recovery (PSR) information, news and developments.
 This issue of Recovery Update features: